ERnsTL/flowd/README.md

 * The frame body is a free-form byte array, so you can put in whatever you want.
 * Header fields are extensible to convey application-specific meta data.

 Using several components, a network can be built.
 It is like a graph of components or workers in a data factory doing one step in the processing.
-It is a bit like enhanced UNIX pipes.
 The application developer connects the output ports to other components' input ports and parameterizes the components.
+Most of the components will be off-the-shelf ones, though usually a few have to be written for the specific application project.
 In this fashion, the application is built.
-Most of the components will be off-the-shelf ones, though usually a few have to be written for the specific application project.

 ## Development